-On February 22, 1989, DJ Jazzy Jeff & The Fresh Prince‘s Parents Just Don’t Understand which appeared on the duo’s second album, He’s the DJ, I’m the Rapper, won Best Rap Performance at the 31st Grammy Awards.
-“Parents Just Don’t Understand” was the first hip-hop song to win a Grammy and DJ Jazzy Jeff & The Fresh Prince (Will Smith) were the first rappers to win a Grammy.
+On the night of February 22, 1989, During the 31st Grammy Awards, DJ Jazzy Jeff & The Fresh Prince‘s won Best Rap Performance for Parents Just Don't Understand, which appeared on the duo's second album, He's the DJ, I'm the Rapper.
+“Parents Just Don't Understand” was the first hip-hop song to win a Grammy and & The Fresh () were the first rappers to win a Grammy.
 LL Cool J, Salt-N-Pepa, Kool Moe Dee and J. J. Fad were also nominated in the same category that year.
-“Parents Just Don’t Understand” peaked at No. 12 on the Billboard Hot 100.
+“Parents Just Don't Understand” peaked at No. 12 on the Billboard Hot 100.

 Kool Moe Dee and J. J. Fad attended the event.
 While Kool Moe Dee went on stage to present the award for best male R&B vocal, he made a statement